asigalov61/Project-Los-Angeles/README.md

 # Project Los Angeles (RAI)

-Helping build fair, safe, and ethical General Artificial Intelligence and introducing humanity to (G)AI through the magic of Music :)
+Helping build fair, safe, and ethical General Artificial Intelligence and helping to introduce humanity to (G)AI through the magic of Music :)

 =====================================================================